 The relationship between sex hormones such as progesterone, estrogen and certain bacteria isn't clear, but we know there is a relationship.

-As an example, studies have linked intestinal dysbiosis to menstrual problems such as PCOS.
+As an example, studies have linked intestinal dysbiosis to menstrual problems such as PCOS (21).

-This present an opportunity to use probiotics to help re-establish normal bacterial levels and improve hormone status in the body.
+This presents an opportunity to use probiotics to help re-establish normal bacterial levels and improve hormone status in the body.

 The Best Probiotic for Women

-The best probiotic for women is one that meets the following critera:
+The best probiotic for women is one that meets the following criteria: